 White blood cells are formed in the human bone marrow and remain in your lymphatic system until they are needed to combat a virus, bacterium, or another contaminant that enters your body.
 The greater your WBC count, the less likely you are to contract a viral illness.

 Dengue virus can infect a wide range of white blood cells, including monocytes, dendritic cells, Kupfer cells, B cells, bone marrow, and those in the lungs.
-Leukocytes, particularly monocytes, play critical roles in the elimination of the dengue virus.
+Leukocytes, particularly monocytes, play critical roles in eliminating the dengue virus.

-Research conducted in 2013 says that the Dengue virus attacks monocytes and exploits them for reproduction, prompting monocytes to undergo apoptosis in order to prevent spreading via several methods.
+Research conducted in 2013 says that the Dengue virus attacks monocytes and exploits them for reproduction, prompting monocytes to undergo apoptosis to prevent spreading via several methods.

 The clinical manifestations of dengue fever include moderate sickness to severe disease exacerbated by bleeding, fluid leakage, and shock.

-So, How to Increase WBC Count in Dengue Fever?
+So, How to Increase the WBC Count in Dengue Fever?

 While there are numerous remedies to increase WBC count in dengue online there is not much scientific evidence to support the effectiveness of these methods.